arnab-4/BrainScan-AI/README.md

 [![Brain Tumour Detection Model Video](https://youtu.be/zPXvp4Q6L2o/0.jpg)](https://youtu.be/zPXvp4Q6L2o)

-Replace `YOUR_VIDEO_ID_HERE` with the actual YouTube video ID of your project demonstration.
-You can also customize the `0.jpg` portion of the URL with your preferred image URL or let YouTube generate one automatically.

 ## License

 📝 This project is licensed under the [MIT License](https://github.com/arnab-4/BrainScan-AI/blob/main/LICENSE) - see the LICENSE file for details.